DIASTEMA-UPRC/web-application/README.md

 # diastema-web-app
-Project's web application including services like Process Modelling, User Dashboard and Visualization Dashboard
+Project's web application including services like Process and Function Modelling as well as User and Visualization Dashboard